image

 Characteristics of programmes

-• Strategic focus: Aligned with organisational goals
+• Strategic focus: Programmes are aligned with the organisation’s goals

 Programme objectives and strategic alignment

-• Change management: Implementing organisational transformations
+• Change management: Facilitating organisational transformations and initiatives

-• Risk mitigation: Addressing broader, long-term risks.
+• Risk mitigation: Addressing broader and long-term risks.

 Key differences between project and programme management